Ill Wind (1934 song)

-"Ill Wind (You're Blowin' Me No Good)" is a song composed by Harold Arlen with lyrics by Ted Koehler.
-It was written for their last show at the Cotton Club in 1934 and was sung by Adelaide Hall In an interview, Adelaide Hall explained how she performed the song to great effect during the show:
+"Ill Wind (You're Blowin' Me No Good)" is a song composed by Harold Arlen with lyrics by Ted Koehler; the melody came to Arlen while he was visiting Anya Taranda, a model who later became his wife.
+It was written for Arlen and Koehler's last Cotton Club show in 1934, and sung by Adelaide Hall.

+Hall explained how the song was presented on the Cotton Club stage:

-I starred in the Cotton Club Parade where I sang "Ill Wind," which Harold Arlen had written for me.
-There were twenty-four girl dancers behind me all dressed in grey and I was in pink.
-It was the first show ever that had nitrogen smoke rise from the floor on stage.
+I [...] starred in Cotton Club Parade, where I sang "Ill Wind", which Harold Arlen had written for me.
+There were twenty-four girl dancers behind me, all dressed in grey, and I was in pink.
+It was the first show ever that they had nitrogen smoke from the floor on stage.